Look what the homosexuals have done to me!

 Judith Light with Betty Buckley in Betrayal of Trust.

 Based on a true story, Betrayal recounts singer Barbara Nöel’s years of abuse at the hands of Jules Masserman, a psychiatrist and psychoanalyst played by Judd Hirsch with a nearly perpetual scowl.
-Nöel (Light) sought treatment for complaints including performance anxiety and Masserman suggested the “Amytal interview,” in which he administered the highly addictive barbiturate sodium amytal.
+Nöel (Light) sought treatment for complaints including performance anxiety, for which Masserman suggested the “Amytal interview,” guided therapy sessions involving the highly addictive barbiturate sodium amytal.
 “Your subconscious will reveal itself to you in new and exciting ways,” he assures her.
 “You know, Barbara, sometimes this world can seem like a very frightening place.
 But now you’ll begin to relax.
 To feel safe and happy.
 And all the bad feelings of the past will begin to melt, melt away.”

 Powered by WordPress & Theme by Anders Norén